cehfisher/cehfisher.github.io/content/blog/aria/index.md

 To keep it simple for beginners, at Deque trainings we repeat the <a href="https://www.w3.org/TR/using-aria/#rule1" target="_blank">first rule of ARIA</a> created by the W3C:

-<blockquote>“If you can use a native HTML element or attribute with the semantics and behavior you require already built in, instead of repurposing an element and adding an ARIA role, state or property to make it accessible, then do so.”</blockquote>
+<blockquote>If you can use a native HTML element or attribute with the semantics and behavior you require already built in, instead of repurposing an element and adding an ARIA role, state or property to make it accessible, then do so.</blockquote>

 So if we look back at the earlier coding example, instead of using ARIA to define the role of our button element, we can use the HTML <code><span class="s2">&lt;button&gt;</span></code> element instead.